What is Sclerotherapy?

 Occasionally, spider veins appear on other areas of the body including the chest, back and face.
 Varicose veins are larger.
 They can appear raised with a bluish color and can become quite painful.
 Although spider veins and varicose veins carry blood, they are not necessary and can be safely removed.

 The Laser & Skin Surgery Center of Northern California’s physicians are considered top experts in their field when it comes to Sclerotherapy Vein Removal Treatments in the Sacramento region.

 How it Works

 Complete correction of the treated area is not expected on the first treatment.
 In most cases, about 40 to 70% of the treated vessels will clear.
 However, new veins may appear and larger clumps often require additional treatments for optimum results.
-These treatments are usually at least 2 months apart.
+These treatments are usually at least two months apart.

 Patients are generally encouraged to resume normal activities immediately.
 We do ask that you refrain from vigorous activities for the first 24 hours.
 Walking is encouraged because it increases blood flow through the other veins

 Lasers are also used to treat blood vessels called telangiectasias.
 In most cases we start with sclerotherapy and progress with lasers for difficult-to-treat areas.
 The level of discomfort is similar for both lasers and sclerotherapy.